Mayor & City Council

 The principles upon which the first City Council established San Marino in 1913 have been followed through the ensuing 100 years.
 The founders of this city wished it to be uniquely residential - single-family homes on large lots surrounded by beautiful gardens, with wide streets and well maintained parkways.
 There were to be no manufacturing districts, heavy business areas or any apartment houses or duplexes.
 To maintain these standards, the City Council has continued to pass and enforce strict zoning regulations.

-To leave a message for a council member, please call the City Clerk at (626) 300-0705, or you can email them at the addresses linked above.
+To leave a message for a council member, please call the City Clerk at (626) 300-0705, or you can email them at the addresses listed above.

 The San Marino City Council meets regularly on the second Wednesday of every month at 6:00 PM in the Council Chambers at City Hall, as well as on the last Friday of the month at 8:30 AM in the Barth Room at Crowell Public Library.